 # Inbox Placement, Promotions, and Spam Folders

-> Delivery means a receiving system accepted the message; placement is where the inbox decides to show it.
+> Delivery means the receiving system accepted the message.
+Placement means where the inbox shows the message.

 - Human page: https://mailrith.com/guides/inbox-placement-promotions-and-spam-folders